 Explore Summer Programs

 There are many places where you can volunteer, including schools, homeless shelters, retirement homes, and museums.
 It’s often possible to choose volunteer work that relates to your interests.
 If you enjoy animals, check out your local animal shelter!
 If you enjoy the outdoors, get in contact with the nearest National Park Service!
 Or, if you love reading, contact your local library.
 Supporting others is one of the best things about volunteering.
 In addition, itʼll help you develop a sense of who you are and where you’re going.

-It’s no secret that COVID-19 has reshaped college visits nationwide.
-They may look a lot different this year with limited in-person tours adhering to social distancing and other safety requirements.
-However, due to the pandemic, there’s been a huge increase in the virtual and guided campus tours that are available right at your fingertips.
+After the COVID-19 era, there’s been a huge increase in the virtual and guided campus tours that are available right at your fingertips.
 You’re able to “visit” college campuses that you wouldn’t normally have the opportunity to see in person.
 Do research on college campuses and what they offer.
 Is your primary concern proximity to home?
 Or do you want better weather?
 Perhaps there are schools that align closely with your academic interests, or maybe you’re looking for a school that offers significant financial aid.

 Regardless of what is important to you in a college experience, asking a lot of questions is the most efficient thing you can do!
 Talk to counselors, current students, financial aid staff members—talk to them all and often.
 They will help you determine both what you want out of your college experience and if their school fits the bill.